DEVTomatoCake/Pack-Analyzer/README.md

 # Minecraft Datapack Analyzer
-Allows you to analyze and generate stats for Minecraft Datapacks.
+Allows you to analyze and generate stats for [Minecraft](https://minecraft.net) Java Edition data- and resourcepacks.

 Inspired by [ErrorCraft's FunctionAnalyser](https://github.com/ErrorCraft/FunctionAnalyser) - this is basically the same, but written in JS using [Tauri](https://tauri.app), hopefully more modern and with more features.
 <br>Uses [misode's mcmeta](https://github.com/misode/mcmeta) for Minecraft version data.